-About AECOM

-AECOM (NYSE: ACM) is a global provider of professional technical and management support services to a broad range of markets, including transportation, facilities, environmental, energy, water and government.
-With approximately 45,000 employees around the world, AECOM is a leader in all of the key markets that it serves.
+About AECOM AECOM (NYSE: ACM) is a global provider of professional technical and management support services to a broad range of markets, including transportation, facilities, environmental, energy, water, and government.
+With approximately 45,000 employees around the world, AECOM is a leader in all the key markets that it serves.
 AECOM provides a blend of global reach, local knowledge, innovation, and collaborative technical excellence in delivering solutions that enhance and sustain the world's built, natural, and social environments.
-A Fortune 500 company, AECOM serves clients in more than 100 countries and has annual revenue in excess of \$6 billion..
-9400 Amberglen Boulevard Austin, Texas 78729 1-512-454-4797
+A Fortune 500 company, AECOM serves clients in more than 100 countries and has annual revenue more than \$6 billion.
+9400 Amber glen Boulevard Austin, Texas 78729 1-512-454-4797